 Doctors recommend the vaccine for children ages 11–12.
 For those who have yet to receive the vaccine, doctors tend to administer it in women up to age 26 and in men up to age 21, though some men may benefit from receiving it up to age 26.

 To see how effective these vaccines have been, a group of researchers from the Centre de Recherche du CHU de Québec—Université Laval, in Canada, have analyzed 65 studies from 14 countries that have an HPV vaccination program.
-Their findings appear in The Lancet.
+Their findings appear in

 To be eligible, studies had to have been published between 2014 and 2018.
 They also needed to compare pre- and post-vaccination prevalence of at least one of the following: HPV infections, anogenital warts, or precancerous cervical lesions.